 A fight for a respect that ensures treatment free of bigotry, pity, hatred, violence, or brutality.

-A fight for a dignity and respect, with a special focus on LGBTQ+ children, to protect them from laws that seek to criminalize them while threatening to take away the few rights so hardly fought for; laws which ultimately pretend to erase and deny their existence.
+A fight for a dignity and respect, with a special focus on children, to protect them from laws that seek to criminalize them while threatening to take away the few rights so hardly fought for; laws which ultimately pretend to erase and deny their existence.

 Getting involved